yehjxraymond/geeksg-blog/content/blog/why-should-you-care-about-privacy - even-if-you-had-nothing-to hide.md

 Perhaps you think that they may not see beyond the full body tattoo of your boyfriend into his beautiful heart.

-Perhaps you didn’t want them to know that you’ve quit your nine-to-five job because you utterly hate who you are and would rater be a part time barista to tide through the difficult time you had with yourself.
+Perhaps you didn’t want them to know that you’ve quit your nine-to-five job because you utterly hate who you are and would rather be a part time barista to tide through the difficult time you had with yourself.

 It’s time to acknowledge that we are all different.
 Different from our parents, our siblings, our spouse, what society thinks of us, and even what our children thinks of us.